JupiterBroadcasting/jupiterbroadcasting.com/CONTRIBUTING.md

 ### How do I assign an issue to myself?

 * 🔑 The key is to communicate enough to avoid unnecessary duplication of effort, which has already happened, unfortunately.
 * 🗨 Comment on an issue to signal your intentions and interest.
 The important thing is to communicate your intention and progress so we can help you find success.
-And, as we've seen already: it seems like when there's movement on a ticket we all get inspired.
+And, as we've seen already, it seems like when there's movement on a ticket we all get inspired.
 Progress is wonderfully contagious! ✨

 ### What is the Pull-Request (PR) etiquette?

-* 💻 Don't be shy to create a Work-In-Progress (WIP) PR.
-This is a great way to get some feedback and maybe some direction for your work.
+* 💻 Don't be shy, creating a Work-In-Progress (WIP) PR is a great way to get some feedback and maybe some direction for your work.
-* ✅ Create a markdown checklist to indicate what's done and what's still missing ([see this example](https://github.com/JupiterBroadcasting/jupiterbroadcasting.com/pull/112))
+* ✅ Create a markdown checklist to indicate what's done and what's still missing ([see this example](https://github.com/JupiterBroadcasting/jupiterbroadcasting.com/pull/112)).
 * ⚙ If you are closing a specific issue we encourage you to use [Github's closing keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to automatically close the issue once the PR is merged.
 * 🚮 Feel free to delete your feature branch after it has been merged via the PR.
 There’s a handy button on the GitHub interface, and in the worst case they can be reverted easily.